gemanepa/swiftui-statemanagement-samples/README.md

 # State Management Samples

-This SwiftUI project provides examples of state management on iOS SwiftUI utilizing the @State and @ObservedObject property wrappers with the MVVM (Model-View-ViewModel) architecture.
-The two main views, `StateExampleView` and `ObservedObjectExampleView`, demonstrate different approaches to managing and updating the state within a SwiftUI app.
+This SwiftUI project provides examples of state management on iOS SwiftUI in a MVVM (Model-View-ViewModel) architecture.
+The three main views, `StateExampleView`, `ObservableExampleView`, and `ObservableObjectExampleView`, demonstrate three different approaches to managing and updating the state within a SwiftUI app.

 ## Useful Documentation